Resolution Methods

 Alternative Disputes Resolution:

-Alternative Disputes Resolution, or ADR, is a term used to describe a range of formal methods for resolving disputes that fall short of taking the matter to court, the results of which a court of law would be inclined to uphold should a disgruntled party insist on taking the matter all of the way to a court hearing.
+Alternative Disputes Resolution, or ADR, is a term used to describe a range of formal methods for resolving disputes that fall short of taking the matter to court.
+If, following an ADR process, a disgruntled party refuses to accept the outcome and insists on taking the matter to litigation in a County Court then that party should be advised that a court of law would be predisposed towards upholding the outcome of the ADR process.

 Legal Action: or litigation